 What interests you about fieldwork in artistic and/or geographic practice?

-I am interested in fieldwork in the notion, it can be anything, to do with people and how they interact across spaces and places, different contexts, informal and formal.
+I am interested in fieldwork in the notion that it can be anything to do with people and how they interact across spaces and places, different contexts, informal and formal.

 How is fieldwork part of your research and/or work?

 I think fieldwork is integral to my work, research and practices as a teacher/educator, curator and producer, as it is important to factor in the networks of all the people I encounter, work with and participate with, whether they are whole schools, teachers, artists, environments/sites or streets.
-The fieldwork forms a framework for what I do.
+The fieldwork for these activities form a framework for what I do.

 How would you describe your fieldwork activity?